What is Hydrogenated Water and Is It Good For You?

 🤔 Should I Drink Hydrogen Water?

+The studies examining hydrogen-rich water on antioxidant activity are particularly interesting.
 However, there is so little evidence pertaining to these benefits that spending your money on hydrogen water may be a wasted investment.
-Hydrogen water is much more expensive than plain water, and it’s unclear whether the health benefits of hydrogen water don’t simply relate to staying hydrated in general.

 hand holding glass of hydrogen infused water

-There’s no difference in taste between normal and hydrogenated water, so there’s no reason to believe that you’ll be more tempted to stay hydrated if you exclusively drink a hydrogen product.
+There’s also no difference in taste between normal and hydrogenated water, so there’s no reason to believe that you’ll be more tempted to stay hydrated if you exclusively drink a hydrogen product.

 📝 Alternatives to Hydrogenated Water

 Hydrogenated water isn’t the only antioxidant-aiding beverage.
-Green tea and other herbal teas can provide similar qualities, and electrolyte sports drinks can boost athletic performance.
+Green tea and other herbal teas can provide similar qualities, and some electrolyte sports drinks can boost athletic performance.

-Drinking plain water can provide the positive effects associated with hydration, including improved brain performance, concentration, digestive function and energy levels, and decreased risk of kidney damage.
+Just staying hydrated day to day by drinking plain water can provide the positive effects associated with hydration, including improved brain performance, concentration, digestive function and energy levels, and decreased risk of kidney damage.

 Scroll to Top